VeronikkaKh/Basic_Python_Capstone/README.md

 # Python_Basics_Capstone

-This projects generates artificial data for validation using the terminal
+This project generates artificial data for validation using the terminal